Learn more about the Frenchman who has emerged as one of the nation's top referees

 The referee’s first Test match came during the 2008-10 European Nations Cup Second Division fixture between Malta and Netherlands, before Mathieu Raynal took charge of his first Tier 1 fixture between Scotland and Tonga in 2012 for the Autumn Internationals.
 This was following his appointment by the International Rugby Board to referee four games at the 2011 Junior World Championship.

-A factor in Raynal’s gradual rise is in part down to an horrific injury he suffered in 2013.
+A factor in Raynal’s gradual progression is in part down to an horrific injury he suffered in 2013.
 During a Top 14 match between Montpellier and Racing, Mathieu fractured both his tibia and fibula as he was caught between two players.
-It took Mathieu Raynal 11 months before refereeing again, stunting his progress on the international scene.
+It took him 11 months to recover before refereeing again, stunting his progress on the international scene.